Search for:

 Author

-Gabriel Gómez Giglio is the Chair of the Latin American Banking & Finance Practice of Baker McKenzie and a member of the Global Steering Committee of the Financial Institutions Industry Group of the firm.
+Gabriel Gomez-Giglio is partner at Baker McKenzie’s Buenos Aires office, chair of the Latin America Banking & Finance Practice of Baker McKenzie and a member of the Global Steering Committee of the Firm’s Financial Institutions Industry Group.
 He advises clients on a variety of general commercial issues.
-His practice is focused on the areas of transactional and regulatory matters including but not limited to multinational financial transactions, commercial agreements and mergers and acquisitions.
-Gabriel has been referred to as “one of the best banking lawyers in Argentina” and as “a very professional and business-oriented lawyer with a profound knowledge of the law” (Chambers, Legal 500 and Latin Lawyer).
-He is also a member of the Board and Adjunct Professor of Law of Universidad Torcuato Di Tella and a Visiting Professor with the Centre for Commercial Law Studies, Queen Mary College, University of London.
+His practice focuses on the areas of transactional and regulatory matters, including but not limited to multinational financial transactions, commercial agreements and mergers and acquisitions.
+Gabriel is a member of the Board and Adjunct Professor of Law at Universidad Torcuato Di Tella and a visiting professor with the Centre for Commercial Law Studies, Queen Mary College, University of London.

 Author